jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 Use Orbot's **Apps VPN Mode** which allows the wallet app to connect to your Tor hidden service.

-### Metadata
+### Possible data leakage

-Note that this setup will protect your **transactions** from passive surveillance, however the Android Wallet requires additional information via `https` when constructing the transaction:
+This setup will protect your **transactions** from passive surveillance, however the Android Wallet requires additional information via `https` when constructing the transaction:

-1. BIP70 payment request.
+1. BIP70 payment requests (sent form merchant for example.
+Should be `https`.)
 2. Current fee data is requested from a server controlled by [Bitcoin Wallet developers](https://play.google.com/store/apps/dev?id=5750589945930020869). (public data)
 3. Exchange rate feed from bitcoinaverage.com. (public data)